Sanktem/ansible-setup/README.md

 ```

 To setup the nodejs server for the inv site, all the node files that are needed are hidden, because I dont want to upload them
+* There is a "script" that should move all the files for an apache2 sever
+* I have a bit more that I want to add to the site like a logging file, and setting up sechudualed tasks

 ```
 cd inventory-site